 I also wondered how much the ship would show its age, considering it was built in 1988.
 It has sailed with a few other cruise lines and was even chopped in half and extended as it joined the Fred Olsen fleet!

 I usually start a ship tour with the cabins, but not this time.
-Hands down my favourite feature of the Balmoral is the outside deck space, in particular this tapered aft section of the ship.
+Hands down my favourite feature of the Balmoral is the outside deck space, in particular this tiered section at the aft of the ship..

 This design provides lots of different spaces over decks 7 to 11 to enjoy wonderful views throughout the cruise.

-Deck 7 is also the promenade deck and while the promenade isn’t as wide as the other ships in the fleet, you could still walk around the entire ship.
+Deck 7 is also the promenade deck and while the promenade isn’t as wide as the other ships in the fleet, you can still walk around the entire ship.
+That’s something I do time and time again throughout my cruises.

-The front of the ship sometimes got a little crowded but there were many other good vantage points on the ship for all the scenic cruising on the itinerary.
+The front of the promenade sometimes gets a little crowded especially for scenic cruising, approaching bridges, or approaching ports, but there are many other good vantage points on the ship for all the scenic cruising on the itinerary.

 The back of the promenade opens up into this larger outdoor deck with a swimming pool and hot tubs, both popular even on chilly mornings.

-This area also played host to the occasional grill as part of the buffet restaurant when weather allowed, and a sailaway party as we left Honningsvåg, which went ahead despite the plunging temperatures.
+This area also plays host to the occasional grill as part of the buffet restaurant when weather allows.
+There’s also the occasional sailaway party!
+I remember one such event as we departed Honningsvåg, which was popular despite the freezing temperatures.

-Up on deck 11, there was even more outdoor space, including a vast terrace towards the back which had room for deck games and plenty of space to enjoy the scenery.
+Up on deck 11, there is even more outdoor space in the form of a large terrace towards the back which has room for deck games and plenty of space to enjoy the scenery.

 It was often less crowded up here than down on the promenade deck.
-Deck 11 also features another outdoor swimming pool, another pair of hot tubs, and plenty of deckchairs.
+Deck 11 also features another outdoor swimming pool, another pair of hot tubs, and plenty of deckchairs—though these were usually piled up on my most recent winter cruise!

 Cabins on the Balmoral

 Despite being physically smaller than the other ships in the fleet, the Balmoral still holds a similar amount of people.
-There can be up to 1,325 passengers spread over 710 cabins.
-Let’s talk a look at some of them.
+There can be up to 1,325 passengers spread over 710 cabins, although in my experience there’s usually between 900 and 1,200 passengers on board.

-In the cabin there is a mini-fridge, a small kettle with tea and coffee replenished daily, and UK, EU and USB power points, albeit only on the desk and not by the beds.
+In your cabin you’ll find a mini-fridge, a small kettle with tea and coffee replenished daily, and UK, EU and USB power points, albeit only on the desk and not by the beds.
 That’s one of the disadvantages of sailing on an older ship but honestly it was never much of an issue for us.

 Thanks to the future cruise team I was also able to take a look at one of the Balmoral’s Premier Suites, number 1003.